kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-model.md

 ### getRevisions()

-> get the array of added records revision number.
+Get the array of added records revision number.

 **Parameter**